johnfedoruk/bangular/aio/content/guide/aot-compiler.md

  If you want `ngc` to report syntax errors immediately rather than produce a `.metadata.json` file with errors, set the `strictMetadataEmit` option in `tsconfig`.

 ```
-  "angularCompilerOptions": {
+  "bangularCompilerOptions": {
    ...
    "strictMetadataEmit" : true
  }
  ```

-Angular libraries have this option to ensure that all Angular `.metadata.json` files are clean and it is a best practice to do the same when building your own libraries.
+Bangular libraries have this option to ensure that all Bangular `.metadata.json` files are clean and it is a best practice to do the same when building your own libraries.

 </div>